MPC Wallets: Your Complete Guide [2025]

 Zengo Wallet

-Developed by KZen Network, Zengo is a self-custodial, high-security MPC wallet service designed for individual cryptocurrency users.
-With over 1 million users as of April 2025, and with zero reported security breaches since their founding in 2018, Zengo stands as the premier MPC wallet service for retail investors.
+Developed by KZen Network, Zengo is a self-custodial, high-security MPC wallet service designed for individual cryptocurrency investors.
+With over 1 million users as of April 2025, and with zero reported security breaches since their founding in 2018, Zengo stands as the premier MPC wallet service for retail users.

 Key Features